 To apply for a business directional sign (finger Sign) please complete a written submission with details of the sign wording and location to the Copper Coast Council, PO Box 396, KADINA S.A.
 5554 or firstname.lastname@example.org.

 Speed limits and/or signage, through-out the Copper Coast Council, are set and positioned in accordance with the Australian Road Standard 1742.4, Speed Controls (AS1742.4).

 Requests for the review of a current speed limit and/or sign location, for roads managed and maintained by the Copper Coast Council, are subject to the following procedure;

-The State Department of Planning, Transport and Infrastructure (DPTI) review the Copper Coast Council's recommendation, noting that DPTI has the delegated authority to approval all speed zone changes.
+- The State Department of Planning, Transport and Infrastructure (DPTI) review the Copper Coast Council's recommendation, noting that DPTI has the delegated authority to approve all speed zone changes.

 Main Arterial Roads (DPTI Roads)

 NB: Main arterial roads that travel through the Copper Coast Council are owned and managed by the Department of Planning, Transport and Infrastructure (DPTI).

 To request a speed limit or signage review on these roads contact DPTI Eastern office on; Email:firstname.lastname@example.org Phone: (08) 8532 8111

 Council is totally opposed to illegal signs as a form of advertising.

 If advice is received that signs have been affixed without Council consent or remain in place after the deadline for removal, the following procedure will be followed by Council staff: